Reeperbahn: The street and its side streets

-The Große Freiheit ("Great Freedom") is a cross street on the North Side with several bars, clubs and a Catholic church.
+The Große Freiheit ("Great Freedom") is a street starting on the North Side with several bars, clubs and a Catholic church.
 In former years, several sex theatres here (Salambo, Regina, Colibri, Safari) would show live sex acts on stage.
 As of 2007, until its closure in 2013, the Safari was the only live sex theatre left in Germany.
 The popular table dance club Dollhouse now takes the place of the Salambo.
 Hotel Luxor, Hamburg's oldest brothel that had operated on this street for 60 years, was closed in 2008.
 The street's name comes from the fact that Catholics were allowed to practise their religion here at a time when this district did not yet belong to Hamburg; they were forbidden from doing so in Protestant Hamburg proper.

 In 1967, Europe's largest brothel at the time, the six-floor Eros Center, was opened on the Reeperbahn.
 It was closed in the late 1980s amidst the AIDS scare.

 At a major trial during 2006 and 2007 ten members of the "Marek Gang", which controls brothels on and near the Reeperbahn, were charged with pimping.
 The judge rejected the charge of forming a criminal gang and handed out suspended sentences: the men had started relationships with young women in local discotheques in order to recruit them to work in their brothels, an illegal practice if the women are under 21 years of age; some men had also abused some of the women who worked for them.

 Because of the problems with the high crime rate, in 2007 the Senate of Hamburg enacted a ban on weapons in the Reeperbahn area.
 The only other such area with a weapons ban in Hamburg is the Hansaplatz, St. Georg.

 The St Pauli Preservation Society decries the ongoing gentrification of the area.
 Several older residents blamed the decline of the Reeperbahn's sex industry on the rise of discotheques and cheap bars that attract teenage customers.
 In 2013, the Dancing Towers were built at the eastern end of Reeperbahn, symbolizing a couple dancing tango.
 The increasing number of these and other modern buildings erected at the Reeperbahn attracted criticism by some St. Pauli inhabitants.

 The Reeperbahn was hit hard by the COVID-19 pandemic.
-Almost everything had to close.
+Almost every establishment was forced to close.